Better experience in portrait mode.

 <nil>

 On January 2, 2024, while still serving as the Chairman of the Democratic Party, Lee Jae Myung nearly lost his life while inspecting the construction site of Gadeokdo Airport in Busan.
-A man wearing a paper mask that read 'I am Lee Jae-myung' suddenly approached him during a Q&A session with reporters and stabbed Lee in the neck with an 18 cm long knife.
+A man wearing a paper mask that read 'I am Lee Jae-myung' suddenly approached him during a Q&A session with reporters and stabbed Lee in the neck with an 18 cm knife.

 <nil>